bladnor/kotlin1.1-microservice/README.md

-# kotlin-with-gradle-script-kotlin
+# Basic kotlin starter project using kotlin as gradle script
-A basic kotlin project using kotlin gradle script
+A basic kotlin project using kotlin as gradle script with junit5 dependencies